programmfabrik/fylr-gitbook/for-system-administrators/configuration/fylr.example.yml.md

   # for development only
   debug:
-    # skip term creation
+    # Skip term creation
     skipTerms: false
-    # don't announce plugins bundle on /api/plugin
+    # Don't announce plugins bundle on /api/plugin
     noPluginsBundle: false
-    # simulate local status
+    # Simulate local status
     localStatus: "" # purge, reindex, startup, ready
-    # this setting skips the sometime expensive permission check
+    # This setting skips the sometime expensive permission check
     # on the /api/eas/download endpoint.
 However, there is still
     # some security left, the link is checked against a valid hash
     # of the file which needs to be provided.
     easDownloadSkipCheckRights: false
-    # allow management of indices in Elasticsearch cluster, such as
+    # Allow management of indices in Elasticsearch cluster, such as
     # viewing and deleting an index.
     # The indices visible there are not limited to those associated
     # to the fylr instance.
     inspectEnableElasticIndices: false
+    # Outputs object loader timing and load depth information.
+This setting can also
+    # be set in the base config.
+    logTimings: true

   # tempDir is used by api/system/backup and the export to during a TAR
   # production.
 With no tempDir given the system defaults temp dir is used.
 This